A Foodcentric Life

 All of these variations have so much flavor, so be creative and do what sounds good.
 Next time, try one of these:

-• Short on time?
-Use chopped fresh tomatoes, or try chopped sun-dried tomatoes.
+• Short on time - Use chopped fresh tomatoes or chopped sun-dried tomatoes instead of oven-roasted tomatoes.

-• Cheese swap: Replace goat cheese with grated mozzarella and spoon a little marinara on top before baking for a pizza-like finish.
+• Cheese swap - Replace goat cheese with mozzarella and spoon a little marinara over the top before baking for a pizza-style stuffed mushroom.

-• Add protein: Stir in cooked, crumbled Italian sausage - or chop cooked sausage links and pulse briefly in a food processor to refine the texture.
+• Add protein - Stir in cooked, crumbled Italian sausage, or finely chop cooked sausage links for better texture.

-• Add greens: Fold in chopped fresh spinach (or baby arugula) for color.
+• Add greens - Fold in chopped fresh spinach or baby arugula for color and freshness.

-Chef's tip: Portobello mushrooms (sometimes spelled portabella) are simply mature cremini mushrooms - the same mushroom, but larger.
-Their dark brown caps (about 4" across) have a deep, foresty aroma and a meaty texture that stands up well to stuffing.
-Unlike smaller mushrooms, portobellos are sold with exposed gills; I scrape them out because a clean cavity makes a neater, more appetizing vessel for filling.
+Chef's tip - What are Portobello Mushrooms?
+Portobello mushrooms, sometimes spelled portabella, are mature cremini mushrooms - the same mushroom, just larger.
+Their dark brown caps, usually about 4 inches across, have a deep, earthy aroma and meaty texture that stands up well to stuffing.
+Unlike smaller mushrooms, portobellos are sold with exposed gills.
+I scrape them out because a clean cavity makes a neater, more appetizing vessel for the filling.

 Stuffed mushrooms close up filled with roasted tomatoes, goat cheese, and green herbs.